 • The broadcast range is about 5 meters

 The figure-2 depicts typical components for FM radio in the mobile phone.
 As shown it consists of FM transmitter, FM receiver, antenna(either external or internal), codec chip.

+The frequencies are categorized into two bands viz.
+AM (Amplitude Modulation) and FM (Frequency Modulation).
+They are allocated region wise across different parts of the world.
 The radio channels are used to carry either data or control signal informations.
 The FM radio frequency channels are numbered from 200 to 300.
 They are mapped with values from 87.9 MHz to 107.9 MHz.
 All the channels are 200KHz wide.
 Hence FM channel 201 is located at 88.1MHz, FM channel 202 is located at 88.3MHz (200KHz from channel 201).
 The last FM channel 300 is located at 107.9MHz frequency.